 27 Nov How Employees Can Get The Most Out Of 1:1s

 Your 1:1 is a chance for you to have your voice heard.
-It’s the meeting where you get time directly with your manager so use it wisely.
+It’s in the ongoing performance conversations where you get time directly with your manager so use it wisely.
 With the year everyone has had, these meetings have become all the more crucial.
+Research from Gallup shows that the frequency of conversations has a direct impact on employee engagement.
 You can’t rely on any other way but your scheduled 1:1 to get the designated time you need to share your experience and get the support you require.
 Here are actions we suggest you take in advance of the session as well as during it to ensure you get the most out of it.

 1. Take Time to Reflect

-There is no point going into your 1:1 unprepared.
+There is no point going into these ongoing performance conversations unprepared.
 It’s about you, so make sure you give yourself a chance to take stock beforehand.
 What is the focus of this meeting?
 Is there a specific update on the agenda?
 What has gone well that you’d like to report?
 What has not?
 Where to next?

 If you find you’ve met an obstacle in your work, reflect on whether you are frustrated with yourself or the process.
 If the former, then maybe training is the answer.
 If it’s operational, perhaps something could be improved.
 Bring a solution if you have one.
-These are the kinds of things you need to ask yourself in advance and give enough time to answer.
+These are the kinds of things you need to ask yourself in advance of these ongoing performance conversations and give enough time to answer.

 2. Take Ownership

 This is your meeting.
-The advice we go by is that your 1:1 should be you speaking for 80% of it, while your manager talks for the other 20%.
+The advice we go by is that in these ongoing performance conversations you should be you speaking for 80% of it, while your manager talks for the other 20%.
 Be sure to use this opportunity to raise what you need.
 No one else will.